 The famous GLYC post Twilight Race $10 Dinner is available again this year.

-Meal tickets will be available to those who have indicated a meal requirement on the sign-on sheets.
-Non-sailors should also indicate on the sign-on sheet that they require dinner.
+Meal tickets will be available at the bar to those who have indicated a meal requirement prior to 4 pm, either on the meals sign-up sheet alongside the sailing sign-on sheet, or alternately, email the club at firstname.lastname@example.org anytime on Tuesday.......but prior to 4 pm so that the volunteers have time to prepare enough meals.
 Dinner will still be served even if the race is abandoned due to strong winds.

 The "Spirit of Chase"

 For most of us, the overriding objective of this event is to have fun and perhaps at the same time strive to catch the boat in front, or for the front markers, to hold off the pursuing pack.
 The handicap system is attempting to bring all boats into the action and permitting many boats to grace the podium during the course of the season.
-Unfortunately, boats starting excessively later than their allotted time, or boats using spinnakers, impact on the integrity and fairness of the handicap system.
+Unfortunately, boats starting excessively later than their allotted time, or boats using spinnakers (which are actually banned from this race), impact on the integrity and fairness of the handicap system.
 By all means, if you are just out there for practise, do join in, but please do not cross the finish line or if that is not possible because of your berthing location, please let the Finishing Official know.
 (Usually Alistair Robertson)

 Every thing you don't really need to know about the Twilight Race Handicap System